 Estimate $5,000 to $7,500.
 At auction June 17, 2015.

-Swann’s June 17 auction of 19th & 20th Century Literature includes this interesting association copy of Leaves of Grass.
-An Author’s Edition which appeared after the suppression of the Boston edition and before the next successive edition published in Philadelphia, it was most likely issued by Whitman for friends while waiting for the first Philadelphia edition.
+This copy is a special Author’s Edition.
+It appeared after a later Boston edition, which had been marked as obscene by authorities, effectively suppressing its circulation, and before the next edition was published in Philadelphia.
+It was most likely issued personally by Whitman for friends while waiting for the first Philadelphia edition.